 Introduction

 Campanian-aged (Late Cretaceous) terrestrial faunal assemblages of western North America have a long history of study, yielding a diverse array of vertebrates ranging from fish to non-avian dinosaurs to mammals.
-Turtles are perhaps the most common vertebrates encountered in the field, with a high diversity in many formations (e.g., at least 12 in the Dinosaur Park and Oldman formations of Alberta and at least 14 taxa in the Kaiparowits Formation of Utah; Brinkman, 2003a; Hutchison et al., 2013).
+Turtles are perhaps the most common vertebrates encountered in the field, with a high diversity in other Campanian formations (e.g., at least 12 in the Dinosaur Park and Oldman formations of Alberta and at least 14 taxa in the Kaiparowits Formation of Utah; Brinkman, 2003a; Hutchison et al., 2013).
 Observed diversity of turtles varies by latitude, local paleoenvironment, and geological age, among other factors (Hutchison et al., 2013).
 Thus, the comparison of turtles across regions has been a fruitful line of research for studies in biogeography, faunal turnover, environmental reconstructions, and more.

 The Mesaverde Formation of the Wind River and Bighorn basins in Wyoming is important as a geographically intermediate point between northern (Alberta and Montana) and southern (Utah, New Mexico, Texas, and Coahuila) Campanian assemblages, with potential to test hypotheses around ecological and evolutionary differences across the Western Interior Basin.
-The best known vertebrate localities in the formation—primarily vertebrate microfossil accumulations—are inferred to preserve estuarine, fluvial, coastal swamp, and lacustrine environments (DeMar & Breithaupt, 2008), although comparatively non-fossiliferous marine facies also occur (e.g., Johnson et al., 1998).
-The unit is generally considered to be Campanian in age, likely spanning the middle to late Campanian (Lillegraven and McKenna, 1986).
+The best known vertebrate localities in the formation—primarily vertebrate microfossil accumulations—are inferred to preserve estuarine, fluvial, coastal swamp, and lacustrine environments (DeMar & Breithaupt, 2008), although comparatively non-fossiliferous marine facies also occur (Johnson et al., 1998).
+The Mesaverde Formation is generally considered to be Campanian in age, likely spanning the middle to late Campanian (Lillegraven and McKenna, 1986).

-Turtle clades currently identified from the Mesaverde Formation of Wyoming include Chelydridae, Baenidae, Nanhsiungchelyidae, Adocidae, Trionychidae, and Helochelydridae (Demar & Breithaupt, 2006, 2008; Joyce, 2017).
-However, because most specimens comprise only shell fragments, detailed comparison with other turtle assemblages has been limited.
+Turtle clades currently identified from the Mesaverde Formation of Wyoming include Chelydridae, Baenidae, Nanhsiungchelyidae, Adocidae, Trionychidae, and Helochelydridae (DeMar & Breithaupt, 2006, 2008; Joyce, 2017).
+However, because most specimens comprise only shell fragments, more refined taxonomic assignments are often tenuous, and detailed comparison with other turtle assemblages have been limited.

 Since 2019, the Raymond M. Alf Museum of Paleontology at The Webb Schools has been exploring outcrops in the Oregon Basin region along the northwestern flank of the Bighorn Basin (Figure 1).
-Previously, only fragmentary vertebrate bones were known from this area (Hewett, 1926), and this ongoing fieldwork fills a significant geographic gap in fossil collecting for the Mesaverde Formation of Wyoming.
+Previously, only fragmentary vertebrate bones were known from this area (Hewett, 1926), and this ongoing fieldwork fills a significant geographic gap in fossil collections for the Mesaverde Formation of Wyoming.
 During fieldwork in 2021, museum volunteer and co-author Frank Varriale along with volunteer Alex Maya-Romero discovered a baenid turtle shell (Figure 2).
 Preparation showed that it was an unusually complete specimen for this formation, likely the most complete turtle known to date.
 Here, we describe and interpret the fossil.

 Local Geological Background